oakserver/oak/docs/FAQ.md

 ```

 The symbol `REDIRECT_BACK` can be used to redirect the requestor back to the to
-the referrer (if the request's `Referrer` header has been set), and the second
+the referrer (if the request's `Referer` header has been set), and the second
 argument can be used to provide a "backup" if there is no referrer.
 For example:

 ```ts